 The Ministry of Finance has stated that the Government is able to take in money from the investment returns of Singapore’s reserves to supplement the Budget on a sustained basis, in keeping with the provisions in the Constitution.
 The investment returns of our reserves supplement the annual Budget through the Net Investment Returns Contribution (NIRC).
-The FY16/17 NIRC contribution is approximately S$15b – around 20% of the total annual government budget.
+The expected FY17/18 NIRC is S$14.11b – around 17% of total annual government revenues.

 Attempts have been made online to estimate GIC’s size, based on budget surpluses and the issuance of government securities.
 Are the calculations accurate?

 The government had responded in 2012, citing a number of errors:

 First, they assume that the government’s available funds flow only to GIC, whereas in fact, as of 31 March 2012, the government had S$147 billion deposited with MAS, compared to MAS’ Official Foreign Reserves (OFR) valued at S$305 billion.
 A significant proportion of MAS’ portfolio consists of liquid financial market instruments; consequently it earns a lower rate of return than GIC.

 Second, estimates often ignore debt servicing costs, resulting in an over-estimate of the assets accumulated through investing proceeds from the issuance of government securities, especially over the long-term.
 For more information on the government’s debt position, please refer to the Ministry of Finance website.